VinodhThiagarajan1309/bit-byte-hex/README.md

 we cross a million @ the value 1,048,576 but we round of to 1,000,000 and call it as 1MB

-# Then what the hell is a BIT ?
+# Then what is a BIT ?

-0 or 1
+0 or 1 (not going to eloborate)

 ## Story